alextianyf/Steam-GamePlayer-Insight/etl/README.md

 - Run: `extract_user_ids_from_csv.py`

-- Filters for 15,000 users with public profiles
+- Filters for 20,000 users with public profiles

-- Removes entries with invalid characters (e.g., non-ASCII usernames)
+- Keep only numeric IDs since there are some invalid character usernames(e.g., non-ASCII usernames)

 - Output file: `data/intermediate/user_ids.txt`

-### Step 3: Game-Specific Data Extraction
+### Step 3: Game-Specific Data Extraction(demonstrate with game *7DTD*)

+- Run the script `fetch_7DTD_data.py`

+- Filter the valid user IDs from `data/intermediate/user_ids.txt`, as many users have no playtime in the desired game.
+The filtered results will be saved to `data/intermediate/7dtd_valid_users.txt`.

-- Run the script `fetch_7DTD_data.py` to collect gameplay data and achievement statistics for *7 Days to Die*.
+- Collect gameplay data and achievement statistics for valid players.

-- The script fetches:
-  - Verified player ownership and playtime (must exceed 30 minutes)
+  - playtime (must exceed 30 minutes), saved to `data/raw/7dtd_players.csv`

-  - Achievement unlock status and timestamps (converted to Vancouver time)
+  - Achievement unlock status and timestamps (converted to Vancouver time), saved to `data/raw/7dtd_players.csv`

-  - Global unlock rates for each achievement
+  - Global unlock rates for each achievement, saved to `data/raw/7dtd_players.csv`

+  - Achievement description, saved to `data/raw/7dtd_achievement_schema.csv`

 - Raw player data and achievement metadata will be saved to the `data/raw/` directory.

-- Steam Web API details can be found at [Steam Web API Documentation](https://steamcommunity.com/dev).
+> Steam Web API details can be found at [Steam Web API Documentation](https://steamcommunity.com/dev).

-As the project expands, similar fetch scripts will be added for other titles (e.g., `fetch_csgo_data.py`, `fetch_l4d2_data.py`) using the same modular ETL structure.
+> As the project expands, similar fetch scripts can be added for other titles (e.g., `fetch_csgo_data.py`) using the same modular ETL structure.
+All you need to do is to modify the game ID.

-#### Data Collection Tips

-- Exclude users with zero playtime in the target game
-- Avoid only sampling "high playtime" users — that introduces bias
-- Be mindful of special characters in game names or paths
-- Define and maintain a consistent output schema
-- Store achievement metadata (e.g., description, unlock rate) separately

 ---